About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Meniscal Surgery: Poor Option for Damaged Cartilage

 There is no question that cartilage heals slowly and poorly.
-This difficulty in healing is why the surgical option for meniscal injury is seemingly the only answer to those unfamiliar with the repairing techniques of Prolotherapy, Stem Cell Therapy, and Platelet Rich Plasma therapy.
+This difficulty in healing is why the surgical option for meniscal injury is seemingly the only answer to those unfamiliar with the repairing techniques of Prolotherapy, stem cell injection therapy, and Platelet Rich Plasma therapy.

 Recommendations for surgeries involving shaving or removing the torn portion of the tear using arthroscopic surgery, or sewing the tear together is flawed because it does not repair the deteriorated cartilage.
 By failing to heal the damaged meniscal cartilage, surgery does not alleviate the chronic pain that people with this condition experience.
 In fact, with this approach the demise of the cartilage is inevitable because the meniscus provides nutrition to the articular cartilage.
 If the cartilage is damaged, pressure on the bone will be too great and arthritis will develop.
 Although the individual may feel better for a while after surgery, the fact is that the injured tissue remains injured.
 If the torn meniscus is completely removed, too much pressure is put on the articular cartilage and shock absorption is dramatically affected.